Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 An example of a birthday promotional email.

-You can send promotions to your customers for special occasions such as birthdays
+You can send promotions to your customers for special occasions (click to zoom)

 However, you might want to exercise caution with sending too many promotional emails.
 Otherwise, users may send these messages directly to their trash or spam folders.
 They might even unsubscribe from your promotions if they feel you are cluttering their inboxes.